 There are four interrelated factors explaining the remarkable growth of LPDs as financial intermediaries in Bali province.
 First, the rapid growth of the LPDs implies that the Bali provincial government has a strong political will to provide credit access for its people through establishment of the LPDs.
-This political will has been implemented in the provision of starting capital for the LPDs and creation of formal regulations that support and suit the LPDs, including the Provincial Regulation No. 6/1986 on the Status, Function, and Role of Custom Village and the Provincial Regulation No.8/2002 on the Village Credit Institutions.
-These two regulations are rooted in the custom and social norms of the Balinese people.
+This political will has been implemented in the provision of starting capital for the LPDs and creation of formal regulations that support and suit the LPDs, including the Provincial Regulation No. 6/1986 on the Status, Function, and Role of Custom Village and the Provincial Regulations are rooted in the custom and social norms of the Balinese people.
 Therefore, it can be argued that these two provincial regulations (formal institutions) accompanied by custom village regulation or awig-awig (informal institution) in each custom village are important factors in fostering the growth of the LPDs.
 This conforms to the view, as cited earlier, that a combination of formal and informal institutions is an effective means of enhancing the success and sustainability of local institutions (World Bank 2002, p.178), such as the LPDs.